-pay PS1 Contribution 3 to the County Council not later than 36 months from the date of Commencement of Development on or before 29 March 2019
+pay PS1 Contribution 3 to the County Council on or before 29 March 2019

-pay PS1 Contribution 4 (including indexation) and the PS1 Contribution 2 Indexation Amount and the PS1 Contribution 3 Indexation Amount and Interest on the PS1 Contribution 2 Indexation Amount from 5 December 2018 until the date of payment and Interest on the PS1 Contribution 3 Indexation Amount from 5 June 2020 until the date of payment to the County Council not later than 78 months from the date of Commencement of the Development

-(e) Provide Bondsa Bond to the value of PS1 Contribution 2 plus PS1 Contribution 3 plus PS1 Contribution 4 to the County Council within 12 months of Commencement of Development on the Siteon or before 29 March 2019.

-7A The Paying Owners agree that for the purpose of interpreting schedule 15, part 1, paragraphs 7(b) and 7(c) that any indexation sums due to be paid with PS1 Contribution 2 and PS1 Contribution 3 will be as follows:

-PS1 Contribution 2 Indexation Amount £279,117.09 (two hundred and seventy nine thousand one hundred and seventeen pounds nine pence)

-PS1 Contribution 3 Indexation Amount £256,909.87 (two hundred and fifty six thousand nine hundred and nine pounds and eighty seven pence)

-Part 2 – Primary School 22
+Part 2 – Primary School 2

+The County Council shall consult with the Owners and other relevant stakeholders including any potential future school operators as to the need for PS2 arising from demand from within the Development.
+Following the consultation and before 1200 Dwellings have been Occupied the County Council must decide, acting reasonably, whether to proceed or not with PS2 for the purpose of ensuring that it is operational within 3 years.

+If the decision under paragraph 7 is not to proceed with PS2 at that stage, the process set out in paragraph 7 shall be repeated and a further decision whether to proceed or not with PS2 for the purpose of ensuring that it is operational within 3 years shall be made by the County Council before the next 300 Dwellings are Occupied and again as required so that the decision whether to proceed or not with PS2 is reviewed prior to the Occupation of every additional 300 Dwellings unless and until either the County Council decides to proceed with PS2 or 2900 Dwellings have been Occupied.

+If the County Council decides under paragraph 7 or 8 to proceed with PS2 the following paragraphs 10 to 15 shall apply, but not otherwise

-The Owners shall not bring into residential use nor Occupy more than 1049 Dwellings across the whole Site unless and until the location, extent and GPS coordinates of the PS2 Site within Main Phase 2 have first been approved in writing by the County Council.
-No further Dwellings shall be brought into residential use or Occupied after the day when 1049 Dwellings have been so first Occupied until the County Council have given its approval under this paragraph.
+The Owners shall not bring into residential use nor Occupy more than another 100 Dwellings across the whole Site following the decision to proceed unless and until the location, extent and GPS coordinates of the PS2 Site within Main Phase 2 have first been approved in writing by the County Council.
+No further Dwellings shall be brought into residential use or Occupied after the day when the 100 Dwellings as aforesaid have been so first Occupied until the County Council have given its approval under this paragraph ( such approval not to be unreasonably withheld).

-The Owners shall afford the County Council and its agents access to the PS2 Site at all times and for all purposes, starting from the date of approval by the County Council of the PS2 Site under paragraph 8 above, until an Adoptable Access has been provided to serve the school for all purposes and has been dedicated and adopted by the County Council.
+The Owners shall afford the County Council and its agents access to the PS2 Site at all times and for all purposes, starting from the date of approval by the County Council of the PS2 Site, until an Adoptable Access has been provided to serve the school for all purposes and has been dedicated and adopted by the County Council.
 This paragraph shall not apply if and insofar as the County Council agrees in writing with the Owners’ Agent that satisfactory access to the PS2 Site for all purposes required by the County Council is already available via a public highway.

-The Owners shall deliver a duly executed Transfer in respect of the PS2 Site to the County Council and shall have provided an Ensured Access within 6 months from the date when 1100 Dwellings have been first Occupied across the Site.
-No further Dwellings shall be brought into residential use and thereafter Occupied on the Site beyond 6 months after first Occupation of 1100 Dwellings, unless a duly executed Transfer in respect of the PS2 Site has been delivered to the County Council for completion, and an Ensured Access has been provided to the PS2 Site.
+The Owners shall deliver a duly executed Transfer in respect of the PS2 Site to the County Council and shall have provided an Ensured Access within 12 months from the date when another 200 Dwellings ( including the 100 referred to in paragraph 10 above) have been first Occupied across the Site following the decision to proceed.
+No further Dwellings shall be brought into residential use and thereafter Occupied on the Site beyond 12 months after first Occupation of 200 Dwellings as aforesaid , unless a duly executed Transfer in respect of the PS2 Site has been delivered to the County Council for completion, and an Ensured Access has been provided to the PS2 Site.